-The wireless market’s considerably smaller than its wired counterpart—most of the big players in USB/3.5mm gaming headsets have a wireless option, but usually just the one.
+Most of the big players in USB/3.5mm gaming headsets have a wireless option, but usually just one.
 As such the current market competitors list is a bit slim.
 The range expands when you look as far as console-specific wireless cans, but in the interest of ensuring full compatibility we’ve stuck to officially supported PC models.

-For now, the Steelseries Siberia 800 is our favorite wireless gaming headset.
-The wireless end of PC gaming audio gear offers less choice than that of wired peripherals, but it’s still a big marketplace—what’s more, it’s populated by models with incremental improvements and price hikes from the same manufacturers.
-As such, we haven’t tested every single model available, but done our best to seek out the cream of the crop.
+The wireless end of PC gaming audio gear offers less choice than that of wired peripherals, but it’s still a big marketplace—and it’s populated by models with incremental improvements and price hikes from the same manufacturers.
+We haven’t tested every single model available, but done our best to seek out the cream of the crop.
 And from that cream, we’ve cherry-picked a) the absolute best options available right now, and b) a really odd, food-themed mixing of metaphors.